nickjackolaisen/BusinessInitiaitive/_posts/business tips/2023-09-28-copyright_permission.md

 title: "How to Get Copyright Permission - The RIGHT Way"
 layout: post
 date: 2023-09-28
-update_date: 2023-11-19
+update_date: 2023-11-27
 author: jack_nicholaisen
 summary: "Learn how to legally use copyrighted content by obtaining permission from the owner.
 Follow this guide to get copyright authorization in a digital age."
 image: /images/posts-headers/copyright-permission-header.png
 permalink: /business-tips/copyright-permission/
-tags: how to get copyright permission for a song, how to obtain copyright permission, how to ask for copyright permission, youtube and copyright approval,
+tags: how to get copyright permission for a song, how to obtain copyright permission, how to ask for copyright permission, youtube and copyright approval, how to get permission from copyright owner
 ---

 In today's digital age, it's easier than ever to access and share information.